ballerina-platform/lsp4intellij/README.md

 - [**Useful Links**](#useful-links)

-## How To Use
+## How to use LSP4IntelliJ

-Lets follow the below steps to use `Lsp4IntelliJ`  in your custom language plugin.
+Follow the steps below to use `Lsp4IntelliJ` in your custom language plugin.

-### 1. Adding `lsp4intellij` dependency in project build file
+### 1. Add the `lsp4intellij` dependency in the build file of the project.

-Refer **[jitpack/lsp4intellij](https://jitpack.io/#ballerina-platform/lsp4intellij)** to learn how you can add **Lsp4IntelliJ** as a dependency with the different build tools, which are listed below.
+For instrcutions on addding **Lsp4IntelliJ** as a dependency when using the below build tools, go to **[jitpack/lsp4intellij](https://jitpack.io/#ballerina-platform/lsp4intellij)**.
   - gradle
   - maven
   - sbt

-**Note** - Will be available soon in maven central as maven publishing process is WIP.
+>**Info:** - The Maven publishing process is currently WIP.
+Thus, the possibility to add LSP4IntelliJ as a dependency will be available soon in the Maven central.

-### 2. Adding language server definition
+### 2. Add the language server definition

-1. To add a language server, first you need to instantiate a concrete subclass of [LanguageServerDefinition](src/main/java/com/github/lsp4intellij/client/languageserver/serverdefinition/LanguageServerDefinition.java).
+1. Instantiate a concrete subclass of the [LanguageServerDefinition](src/main/java/com/github/lsp4intellij/client/languageserver/serverdefinition/LanguageServerDefinition.java).

-    You can use the following concrete class (more options will be added later):
+    You can use the following concrete class:

     - **RawCommandServerDefinition(string fileExtension, string[] command)**

-        This definition simply runs the command
-        given.You can specify multiple extensions for one server by separating them with a comma. (e.g: "ts,js")
+        This definition runs the given command.
+You can specify multiple extensions for one server by separating them with a comma (e.g., "ts,js").

         Examples: